• 0

 Old Federal Court Room, 23 Chalmers Street

-Built in the early 19th-century, the building housed the U.S. District Court from 1845 to 1860 before becoming part of the Confederate Home and College property.
-In 1867, sisters Mary Amarinthia Snowden and Isabella Yates Snowden established a home for Confederate widows and orphans, while later opening a teachers college on the premises as well.
-The facility today, emphasizing respect and dignity for all people, operates as a non-profit organization providing needed charitable services, primarily housing for those with limited means and college scholarships.
+This early 19th-century building was the site of the U.S. District Court from 1845 to 1860 before becoming part of the Confederate Home and College property.
+Sisters Mary Amarinthia Snowden and Isabella Snowden established the Home for war widows and orphans in 1867, while later opening a teacher’s college on the premises as well.
+The facility today operates as a nonprofit organization, which respects the dignity of all people and continues its mission of providing affordable housing for those with limited means, and college scholarships.

 6:00-7:00 p.m.